What Unhealthy Pride Looks Like

 - Hungry to be made mention of for accomplishments, service or selflessness

-- Lie about accomplishments, way beyond embellishing a story to make it fun
+- Lie about events or accomplishments, way beyond embellishing a story to make it fun

 - Lie to take credit for things they didn’t do